christianisaac746-ops/Digital-Forensics-Case-Study/README.md

   + No Liability: The author assumes no responsibility for any actions taken by individuals based on the information provided in this document.
 Use of these techniques is at your own risk.

+"Licensed under the MIT License.
+See the LICENSE file for more details."